John Corbett Arnott aged 15.

 Of course, the vast majority of Irish people in the city were just as appalled by the bombing as everyone else.
 The attack was condemned during Mass at all Catholic churches in the city the following Sunday.
 Father Simpson at St. Osburg's denounced the bombers as "fanatics discrediting and dishonouring Ireland" and reminded worshippers that the penalty for belonging to secret societies and plotting to destroy the state or church was ex-communication.
 The Midland Daily Telegraph was inundated with letters from Irish people living in Coventry expressing their disgust and horror at the attack.
 Some suggested forming an "Irish Union" pledging that they were 'loyal' and promising to inform the authorities about I.R.A. activity.
 (Thousands of Irish people continued to work in the factories of Coventry during World War Two - providing an invaluable contribution to the war effort when most young British men had been called up for military service.)

 A couple of days after the attack "BUSINESS AS USUAL" signs were up in Broadgate, and though many windows were boarded up the shops were open.
+A newspaper report stated that £10,000 damage was caused - which would be over £500,000 in today's money.
 Of course, it would never be "business as usual" for the dead and their families.
 The Lord Mayor launched a relief fund for victims of the bombing which by the end of September had raised the substantial sum of £800.

 The police initially issued press appeals saying they wished to interview Dominic Adams about the attack.
 An uncle of the current Sinn Fein president Gerry Adams, he was suspected of orchestrating the I.R.A. campaign in England and is believed to be the man who purchased the bicycle from Halfords while McCormack waited outside.
 He was very familiar with Coventry and it is highly probable that he ordered the bombing.
 Adams was not caught but the investigation soon led to Clara Street following the arrest of Peter Barnes in London on the same night of the Broadgate explosion.
 An attempt to plant a further three 'bicycle bombs' in the capital city had been thwarted in the morning and Barnes was suspected of having supplied explosives to those involved by the police.
 When news of the outrage in Coventry and how it was carried out reached them, they were sure he must have been involved.
 At 8:50 pm he arrived home to find Detective Sergeant William Hughes and some of his colleagues from the Special Branch at Scotland Yard waiting for him.
 When D.S.
 Hughes and the officers with him searched his room in a boarding house at 176 Westbourne Terrace, they found potassium chlorate in a chest of drawers and an incriminating letter in the pocket of the coat that he was wearing.
 Barnes had written it the previous day (August 24th) and addressed it to a man in Ireland.
 Luckily for the police, he had not posted it.
 In it he made reference to his 'job' being to move the 'S-' from place to place ("S-" meaning "stuff" - the explosives) and stated "I am after coming back from Coventry tonight 11-30 so by the time you get this the paper should have some news."
 Clearly he expected something dramatic to happen in the city that would make headlines.